arylbek I. Kudabaev, Chair of the Applied Sciences Division, Head of the Economics Department

 Courses: Intro to Econometrics, Econometrics, Statistics for Economists with Computer Applications, Mathematics for Economists, Time Series Analysis, Intro to International Macroeconomics, Economic Research: Papers Writing, and Senior Seminar.

 Rahat Sabyrbekov, Director of the Center for Environment and Development

-Rahat Sabyrbekov is PhD Candidate at School of Economics and Business at Norwegian University of Life Sciences and teacher at Economics Department of AUCA.
+Rahat Sabyrbekov got his PhD degree at School of Economics and Business at Norwegian University of Life Sciences and teacher at Economics Department of AUCA.
 He obtained his Master degree from University of Birmingham in the United Kingdom.
 Rahat serves as author for Intergovernmental Platform for Ecosystem Services and Biodiversity Assessment Report.
 Rahat’s research interests are in ecosystem services, natural capital and natural resource management.